godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmPrep.md

 #### Curl

-Curl should be installed by default on recent versions of MacOS.
+Curl should be installed by default on recent versions of macOS.

 #### 7zip

-There are several decompressors available for MacOS that can handle 7z files, but we recommend `p7zip` since it will be fully compatible with our scripts.
+There are several decompressors available for macOS that can handle 7z files.
+Still, we recommend `p7zip` since it will be fully compatible with our scripts.
 This can be installed using [Homebrew](https://formulae.brew.sh/formula/p7zip).

 #### Node.js

-Node.js can be installed on MacOS using NVM, or by using the Node.js installer. **For these tasks, version 16.13.x is needed.
+Node.js can be installed on macOS using NVM, or the Node.js installer. **For these tasks, version 16.13.x is needed.
 Versions lower than this may not work.**

 * [NVM Install](https://github.com/nvm-sh/nvm#installing-and-updating)
 * [Node.js Installer](https://nodejs.org/en/download/)

 #### Python 2.7.x

-To install Python 2.7.x on MacOS, please visit the official Python [download](https://www.python.org/downloads/release/python-2718/) page.
+To install Python 2.7.x on macOS, please visit the official Python [download](https://www.python.org/downloads/release/python-2718/) page.

 #### Yarn